 Western Animation: Doug's 1st Movie

 Doug's 1st Movie (Originally The First Doug Movie Ever and Doug: The Movie) is a 1999 animated film based off the animated series, Doug (released during its third and final season of its Disney era, and its seventh and final season altogether), produced by DisneyToon Studios and Jumbo Pictures.
 It was the third movie based off a Disney television series to be released theatrically, and the first movie based off a One Saturday Morning show.After searching various times in the series, Doug and Skeeter finally find the Lucky Duck Lake monster, who turns out to be nicer than they thought.
 They name him Herman Melville, and he becomes their friend.
 After showing him to Mrs. Dink, she tells them to keep Herman a secret, as well as the fact that Bill Bluff has been polluting the lake he came from.
 However, after Guy Graham, Doug's rival, finds a picture of Herman left behind by Doug when he was seeing Patti and Guy decorate for the Valentine's Day Dance at Funkytown, he quickly phones Mr. Bluff and tells him about the monster.
 Now, Mr. Bluff's army are searching for the monster, while Doug is trying to keep him a secret- all while trying to win Patti's affections from Guy.The movie, originally intended for a Direct-to-Video release, was released in theaters to replicate the success of Nickelodeon's The Rugrats Movie.
-Unfortunately for Disney, they decided to release the movie as-is, with no editing to spruce it up for the theater.
-Critics bashed the movie for being too much like an extended version of an episode, as well as for the direct-to-video look.
-And while the film did make over its budget in the office (as the movie had a small, direct-to-video budget), it still didn't make a lot of moneynote .
-However, it sold quite well on video.Notably, it was the very last American animated theatrical film to be animated with traditional cel animation as opposed to digital 2D animation or CGI.
+Unfortunately, the film was not changed visually in any way to appeal to a theatrical presentation.
+Critics bashed the movie for, appropriately enough, looking like a hackneyed DTV movie, and for being too much like an extended version of an episode.
+And while it did recoup it's small budget, it still didn't make a lot of moneynote .
+Fittingly, it sold quite well on video.Notably, this was also the last traditionally-animated American film to use cels before digital ink and paint (briefly) became industry standard.